stephenbawks/rusticators/README.md

 | Ephemeral  | 10.144.12.0/22 |                  |                 |

 ### Type B

 The `B` type is laid out over 2 availbility zones.

+There are reasons you may only want two availability zones.
+The most obvious reason is that there are that some regions only have two availability zones.
+Another reason may be focused around costs.
+While you are not being billed for extra subnets, if your VPC has NAT gateways in each availability zone you will certainly be paying for those.

 #### Subnet Mask